 The overhead rebuild programme is still being researched to give an accurate year 4-10 assessment.
 By using the stored age of overhead lines, a provisional assessment has been made of the quantity of lines needed to be rebuilt within the planning period.
 This assessment has been costed and included in the plan as an average annual cost.
-The next plan will have a more fully populated 5-year programme identifying the likely rebuild candidates.
+Future plans will continue to develop our assessment of the 5-year programme.